 In conclusion, ferrets can create strong bonds with other animals, provided that proper precautions and introductions are maintained.
 It is essential to ensure that your ferret is not left alone with any other animal and supervise their interactions at all times.
 With time, patience, and attention, ferrets can learn to coexist with other pets, leading to lifelong friendships and enriching experiences for all involved.

-Further Reading: How Do Ferrets Show Affection To Humans?
+Further Reading: Do Ferrets Smell Like?